Moghaddam House and Museum: Architecture

 The space with an area of 2117 square meters includes three outer, inner and caretaker courtyards.

 Outer courtyard

 Hosekhane

-This basement was built in the Mozaffari period (1324-1313 AH) at the same time as the house was built by Mohammad Taqi Khan Ekhbal al-Mulk - father of Mohsen Moghaddam.The "Hozkhaneh" is decorated with tiles and fragments of terracotta vessels taken from exquisite works belonging to the 4th to 13th centuries A.H., which show the evolution of Iran's pottery and tile industry.
+This basement was built in the Mozaffari period (1324–1313 AH) at the same time as the house was built by Mohammad Taqi Khan Ekhbal al-Molk, Mohsen Moghaddam's father.
+The "Hozkhaneh" is decorated with tiles and fragments of terracotta vessels taken from exquisite works belonging to the 4th to 13th centuries A.H., which show the evolution of Iran's pottery and tile industry.